 It’s that season again – and I don’t mean hurricanes.
 Flu season is generally from October through May; peaking in December.
 Given that the flu is easily spread by coughing, sneezing and close contact – and what gets closer than dorm life and classrooms – your student may want to consider getting vaccinated.
 UCF makes it incredibly easy and free too.

 Flu shots are free to students!
-The UCF health center is open 8:30 a.m. to 6 p.m. weekdays and 10 a.m. to 2 p.m.
-Saturdays (walk in only).
+The UCF health center is open from 8:30 a.m. to 6 p.m. weekdays and 10 a.m. to 2 p.m.
+Saturdays (walk-in only).
 Students can walk in for a flu shot or make an appointment by contacting the center at 407-823-2701 or StudentHealth.ucf.edu.
 Bring a valid student ID.
 They can also check out the dates, times and various locations around campus that UCF has a Mobile Flu-Clinic.
 The vaccines given on campus do not contain any live influenza virus and take about 2 weeks for protection to develop.